HOUSE JOURNAL

 SPONSOR: Perry

-Instructing the enrolling clerk of the House to make corrections to H.B.
+Instructing the enrolling clerk of the house to make corrections in H.B.
 No. 46.

 Respectfully,